Profile

 Conclusion: Which Platform Fits Your Trading Style?

-eToro and IG are both excellent, but the right pick depends on goals.
-Choose eToro for simplicity, commission-free stocks, and social trading.
-Choose IG for market breadth, professional platforms, and tighter spreads.
+eToro and IG are both excellent choices for UK investors in 2026, but the right pick depends on your goals.
+Choose eToro for simplicity, commission-free stocks, and social trading features.
+Choose IG for broader market access, professional-grade platforms, and tighter spreads.
 For alternatives, consider brokers like Interactive Brokers or Pepperstone.

 Not Sure Which Platform to Choose?